Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Results and Analysis

-To determine the AFM order, a powder neutron diffraction experiment was performed.
-The neutron diffraction pattern at 65 K and 2 K are shown in Fig.~\ref{fig:magneticstructure}(a) and (b), respectively.
-Rietveld analysis confirms the trigonal structure with the space group $R32$, consistent with our XRD result at 300 K. This indicates there is no additional structural transition between 2 K and 300 K. For 2 K, extra intensity emerges on the diffraction reflections, especially around the low $Q$ region, suggesting the magnetic origin.
-The magnetic propagation vector is determined to be ${\textbf{K}=\textbf{0}}$.
-Symmetry-allowed magnetic space groups are analyzed by the Bilbao crystallographic server~\cite{BilbaoCrystal1,BilbaoCrystal2,BilbaoCrystal3,BilbaoCrystal4, BilbaoCrystal5,BilbaoCrystal5} and two possible magnetic configurations are available.
-One of the spin configurations is AFM, the other is ferromagnetic.
-By refining both nuclear and magnetic reflections at 2 K, we obtain the lattice information and magnetic structure simultaneously.
-The refinement confirms a G-type AFM configuration, where the spins are aligned antiferromagnetically in all $a$, $b$ and $c$ directions, as shown in Fig.~\ref{fig:magneticstructure}(c).
-The $\rm Tm^{3+}$ moments are along the $c$ axis, consistent with the CEF calculation and the magnetic susceptibility measurement.
-The ordered moment of Tm$^{3+}$ is about $5.53(3) \mu_{\rm B}$, smaller than the saturated moment $7 \mu_{\rm B}$.
-This is attributed to the quantum fluctuation generated by the intrinsic transverse field due to the weak splitting of the doublet that is analogous to TmMgGaO$_4$~\cite{TMGO1,TMGO2}.
+To determine the spin configurations in the AFM ordered state, neutron diffraction experiments are performed on powdered~\TNA\ samples.
+The neutron diffraction patterns measured at 65~K (above $T_{\rm N}$) and 2~K (below $T_{\rm N}$) are shown in Fig.~\ref{fig:magneticstructure}(a) and (b), respectively.
+Rietveld analysis confirms the trigonal structure with the space group $R32$, consistent with previous XRD results.
+For $T=2$ K, extra reflections emerge, especially around the low $Q$ region, suggesting the magnetic origin of these peaks.

+No additional (structural and/or magnetic) reflections appear below the magnetic transition.
+The increase in the intensity of nuclear Bragg peaks due to magnetism is noticeable, especially in the low $Q$ region.
+This implies that the magnetic propagation vector is ${\textbf{K}=\textbf{0}}$.
+Symmetry-allowed magnetic space groups are analyzed using the Bilbao crystallographic server~\cite{BilbaoCrystal1,BilbaoCrystal2,BilbaoCrystal3,BilbaoCrystal4,BilbaoCrystal5,BilbaoCrystal5}.
+Two maximal magnetic space groups with nonzero magnetic moments, $R32' (\#155.47)$ and $R32 (\#155.45)$ are possible.
+The magnetic space group $R32' (\#155.47)$ corresponds to a ferromagnetic spin configuration, which contradicts the magnetization measurements.
+In contrast, the magnetic space group $R32 (\#155.45)$ corresponds to the AFM structure with spins constrained along the $c$~axis.
+By refining both nuclear and magnetic reflections at 2 K, the lattice and magnetic structures are obtained simultaneously.
+The refinement confirms a $G$-type AFM configuration, where the spins are aligned antiferromagnetically in all $a$, $b$ and $c$ directions, as shown in Fig.~\ref{fig:magneticstructure}(c).
+The ordered $\rm Tm^{3+}$ moments are along the $c$ axis, consistent with the CEF calculation and the magnetic susceptibility measurement.
+The ordered moment of Tm$^{3+}$ ion is about $5.53(3)~\mu_{\rm B}$, smaller than the saturated moment $7~\mu_{\rm B}$.
+This is attributed to the quantum fluctuation generated by the intrinsic transverse field due to the weak splitting of the doublets, which is analogous to TmMgGaO$_4$~\cite{TMGO1,TMGO2}.